MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 ## Azure facilitation

-**Microsoft Cost Management:** Azure provides tools and features for managing and optimizing costs, such as Microsoft Cost Management.
+**Microsoft Cost Management**: Azure provides tools and features for managing and optimizing costs, such as Microsoft Cost Management.
 These tools allow you to track and analyze your cloud spending, set budgets, get cost alerts, and access detailed cost reports.

-**Azure reservations and Azure savings plans:** Reservations and savings plans allow you to commit to using specific resources for a term and get significant discounts on Azure services.
+**Azure reservations and Azure savings plans**: Reservations and savings plans allow you to commit to using specific resources for a term and get significant discounts on Azure services.
 Here are the details:

 - [Azure reservations](/azure/cost-management-billing/reservations/save-compute-costs-reservations) help you save money by committing to one-year or three-year plans for multiple products.
 Committing allows you to get a discount on the resources that you use.